Project setup agnostic

 Live++ offers pre- and post-patch hooks that allow you to even make changes to the memory layout of classes.
 Code like the example below allows you to add and remove members to and from classes.

 Even though patching running executables using Live++ is always safe, the API enables you to emit synchronization points into your executable, ensuring that code patches are always applied at e.g. the start of a single frame.

 The Live++ API offers additional features such as temporarily disabling optimizations for functions or files - check the online documentation for more information!

 Live++ needs a full PDB file in order to extract some of the needed information about the executable.

-Live coding requires the Live++ DLL to be loaded by your application.
+Hot-reload requires the Live++ DLL to be loaded by your module.

 Visual Studio compiler

-Code needs to be compiled and linked using a Visual Studio compiler (*).
+Code needs to be compiled using a Visual Studio compiler (**).